Aurora-Modders/AuroraLoader/README.md

 ![](https://i.ibb.co/JxJhfyY/0-24-0.png)

+# Features

+- Discover and install mods from the [Aurora Registry](https://github.com/Aurora-Modders/AuroraRegistry)
+- Safely update Aurora
+- Manage multiple games that use different versions of Aurora
+- Access community resources and file bug reports
+- Play background music!

+## Details

+- Supports running Aurora with custom exe launchers, database modifications, and any launching number of utilities*
+- Automatically detects and installs updates to both Aurora and itself
+- Displays mods by type, version, Aurora version compatibility, and whether or not they've been approved by the developer
+- Supports externally-hosted mirrors other than the [Aurora Registry](https://github.com/Aurora-Modders/AuroraRegistry)
+- Validates mod structure and compatibility with your version of Aurora
+- Allows easy access to mod config and changelog files

 # Installation Requirements

 You must have the .NET Core 3.1 x86 runtime installed - download it [here](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.3-windows-x86-installer).
 This is a system-level prerequisite similar to a Java JRE or the dependency that Aurora itself has on the .NET Framework 4.0.
 We decided to publish a small executable that relies on this library rather than releasing a large (>60mb) executable without that dependency for convenience, but the latter can easily be created (let us know!).